muratk5n/thirdwave/en/README.md

 ---

-Anatolian farmers migrated to Europe, later 4800 BC pastoralist steppe people migrated there.
+Farmers from A. Minor migrated to Europe, later 4800 BC pastoralist steppe people migrated there.
 Farmers got wiped out by plague, they were kinda unhealthy too much grain (lactose intol too, could not handle milk, cheese).
 Their death eased steppe migration, pastoralists attacked them too.
 In some ways Europeans (esp males) are Russians.

 Steppers were pastoralists, had 'free-range' cattle moved a lot, lived